Robert Quarry: Life and career

-Quarry was born in Santa Rosa, California, the son of Mable (née Shoemaker) and Paul Quarry, a doctor.
+Quarry was born in Fresno, California, the son of Mable (née Shoemaker) and Paul Quarry, a doctor.
 His grandmother was an actress.
 He left school at the age of 14 to pursue a career in radio.

 During World War II in November 1943, Quarry joined the United States Army, where he formed a theatrical troupe.
 After the war he acted again, first for RKO and then for MGM.

-His films include Count Yorga, Vampire (1970), its sequel The Return of Count Yorga (1971), and Dr. Phibes Rises Again (1972), in which he played alchemist Dr. Biederbeck pitted against Vincent Price's Phibes in a race to find the mythical elixir of eternal life.
-Price reportedly did not care for his co-star — once, when Quarry was singing in his dressing room during the making of Dr Phibes Rises Again, he said to Price, "You didn't know I could sing did you?" and Price replied: "Well I knew you couldn't act."
-However, Quarry related later that while it was difficult to act opposite Price (who was acting with expressions rather than his voice, provided offscreen), he stated that he dodged blowing many takes by simply relating to a person he hated and look at his ear (which earned him the praise of doing the scenes better than Price's previous co-star Joseph Cotten); a publicity event had resulted in Price hearing about the plan to replace him because of a question posed to him, and while a rift did occur between the two actors, it did not affect the production of the film, which was also noted by producer Louis M. Heyward.
-The duo would later be paired in Madhouse (1974), the last film to feature Price at AIP.

-American International Pictures had plans for Quarry to succeed Price, signing him to a long-term contract, but a variety of factors affected his career at the studio: the departure of AIP co-founder James H. Nicholson and business manager Paul Zimmerman, the decline in the company's fortunes that forced cheaper productions, and the subsequent degradation of popularity in old-style horror films.
-Quarry did make further horror film appearances, as the hippy guru vampire Khorda in 1973's The Deathmaster, and as a gangster in the 1974 zombie movie Sugar Hill.

-Quarry made several guest appearances on TV shows, including two in 1965 on Perry Mason.
+Quarry made various guest appearances on TV shows, including two in 1965 on Perry Mason.
 He appeared on an episode of The Rockford Files.
-He played disfigured gunrunner Commander Corliss in the Buck Rogers in the 25th Century episode "Return of the Fighting 69th".
 He played in two episodes of The Lone Ranger.
+Following over two decades of working in supporting roles in film and television, Quarry had an opportunity to play starring roles in horror films, starting with Count Yorga, Vampire (1970) and its sequel The Return of Count Yorga (1971).
+Quarry next worked with American International Pictures.
+Quarry co-starred with Vincent Price in AIP's Dr. Phibes Rises Again (1972), in which he played alchemist Dr. Biederbeck pitted against Price's Phibes in a race to find the mythical elixir of eternal life.
+The duo would later be paired in Madhouse (1974), the last film to feature Price at AIP.

+AIP had plans for Quarry to succeed Price as their main horror star, signing him to a long-term contract.
+Quarry did make further horror film appearances for AIP, as the hippy guru vampire Khorda in 1973's The Deathmaster, and as a gangster in the 1974 blaxploitation-zombie movie Sugar Hillbut a variety of factors affected his career at the studio: the departure of AIP co-founder James H. Nicholson and business manager Paul Zimmerman, the decline in the company's fortunes that forced cheaper productions, and the subsequent degradation of popularity in old-style horror films.
+Quarry later returned to supporting roles and appearances in TV series.
+Among other roles, he appeared in one episode of The Lost Saucer (1975) and played disfigured gunrunner Commander Corliss in the Buck Rogers in the 25th Century episode "Return of the Fighting 69th" (1979).